Chapter 2:

 “What’s wrong, Master?” the maid beside me asked with great concern.

-The other maid quickly followed up, “Are you still feeling unwell?
+The other maid quickly added, “Are you still feeling unwell?
 Shall we summon the family doctor?
 We can report this to the Head of the House, if you wish, dear Master.”

-Both maids wore the formal black-and-white uniform, typical of high-ranking house servants: flowing skirts, high collars, pristine white gloves, and modest hats.
-The first maid was tall and slender, her jet-black hair twisted into a high doughnut bun.
-A spectacle sat neatly on her nose, but an eyepatch covered her right eye.
-The second had a light brown ponytail, a petite yet curvier build, and faint scars that traced the edges of her cheeks.
+Both maids wore the formal black-and-white uniform typical of high-ranking house servants: flowing skirts, high collars, pristine white gloves, and modest hats.
+The first maid was tall and slender, her jet-black hair twisted into a high doughnut bun, with a spectacle perched on her nose and an eyepatch covering her right eye.
+The second had a light brown ponytail, a petite yet curvy build, and faint scars tracing her cheeks.

 — Gorgeous.